Twerton Park: The Grandstand

-The grandstand has a capacity of 776 seated and 700 standing spectators.
-It is located to the north of the stadium and encompasses the majority of the seating.
-The Grandstand is the oldest of the four stands, being built in 1932.
-It has a raised covered seating area, which means that spectators have to climb a small set of stairs for entry.
+The grandstand has a physical capacity of 771 seated and 1,034 standing spectators.
+It is located to the north of the stadium and encompasses the majority of the stadiums seating.
+The Grandstand is the oldest of the four stands, being constructed in 1932.
+It has a raised covered seating area, meaning spectators must climb a small set of stairs for entry.
 It has a steeply angled roof which points sharply downwards, with windshields to each side and a number of supporting pillars across the front.

-Below is a small uncovered terrace area which can house 700 fans at full capacity.
+Below is a small uncovered terrace area which can house around 800 fans at full capacity.

 Blue seats line the majority of the stand though premium black seats are located down the middle.
 It is single tiered.
-As the ground's main stand, it houses nearly all of the ground's more established facilities, including Randall’s bar, club offices, the club shop, and the two sets of player dressing rooms, as well as other multi purpose rooms.

-In 1990 the Grandstand was heavily damaged by Bristol City Hooligans, as a result the Stand required refurbishment, which cost £800,000 Entrance to all stands within the stadium in controlled by traditional turnstiles directly outside of the Grandstand on either end.
+As the ground's main stand, it houses nearly all of the ground's more established facilities, including Randall's bar, club offices, the club shop, and the two sets of player dressing rooms, as well as other multi purpose rooms.
+In 1990 the Grandstand was heavily damaged by Bristol City Hooligans, as a result the stand required refurbishment, which cost £800,000 Entrance to all stands within the stadium is controlled by traditional turnstiles directly outside of the Grandstand on either end.
 The club's official bar is just outside of the grandstand next to the main car park.
 It was named "Charlies" in honour of Bath's record goal scorer Charlie Fleming.

 The Bath End

 Located to the east of the ground, the smallest of the four stands.
-The stand contains no roofing, and the terracing is shallow, stretching 4-5 rows deep, the gets wider as it gets closer to the Popular Side.
+The Bath End contains no roofing, and the terracing is shallow, stretching just 4-5 rows deep, the stand gets wider as it gets closer to the Popular Side.
 Wooden fencing lines the back of the stand.
-The Bath End is all standing, and can hold around 850 fans at full physical capacity.
+The Bath End is all standing, and can hold 800 fans at full physical capacity.
 The terrace contains netting behind it in an attempt to prevent loose balls from being kicked out of the ground.